Citrix Systems: Corporate responsibility

 The company's philanthropic activities include corporate giving—such as corporate donations of in-kind gifts—and employee match programs.
-In addition, Citrix employees are allowed to take two paid volunteer days each year and participate in the company's annual "Global Day of Impact"—an event that encourages Citrix employees to volunteer in their local communities.
+In addition, Citrix employees are allowed to take two paid volunteer days each year and participate in the company's annual "Global Day of Impact", an event that encourages Citrix employees to volunteer in their local communities.

-Near its Fort Lauderdale headquarters, Citrix has provided business training to non-profit teams.
+Citrix has provided business training to non-profit teams near its Fort Lauderdale headquarters.
 In particular, the company helped a local non-profit organization launch a computer on wheels to offer training to low-income neighborhoods.
-In 2007, the company connected a Broward County, Florida, neighborhood with Agogo, Ghana, through donated technology and training.
-Furthermore, the company's Raleigh office began a program called "Project Code" in 2014, which leads youth from local Boys & Girls Clubs through coding exercises and teaches them about computer science.
+In 2007, the company connected a Broward County, Florida, area with Agogo, Ghana, through donated technology and training.
+Furthermore, the company's Raleigh office began a program called "Project Code" in 2014, which leads Boys & Girls Clubs through coding exercises and teaches them about computer science.

-In addition to its philanthropic activities, Citrix has donated some of its open-source technology to non-profit software organizations to continue its development and gain more contributors.
-Citrix gave Cloudstack to the Apache Foundation in 2012 and Xen hypervisor to the Linux Foundation in 2013.
+In addition to its philanthropic activities, Citrix has donated some of its open-source technology to non-profit software organizations in order to continue its development and gain more contributors.
+For example, Citrix gave Cloudstack to the Apache Foundation in 2012 and Xen hypervisor to the Linux Foundation in 2013.